 Melannie Pineda graduated from the FAU Developmental Neuroscience Ph.D.
 Program in 2017.
 She also earned her master's degree at FAU and completed her undergraduate Honor's Thesis project in the WAVES lab.
 Melannie's thesis project involved looking at the stability of EEG and jealousy responses in infants between the ages of 9-months and 12-months of age.
 For her Master's thesis, Melannie would like to branch out to study the role of oxytocin and cortisol in early development.
 E-mail: firstname.lastname@example.org.

-Aliza Sloan is currently a Developmental Psychology Ph.D. student in the lab.
-She completed her master's degree at FAU in 2017.
+Aliza Sloan received her Ph.D. in Developmental Psychology at FAU in 2022.
 Her master's thesis focused on relationships between maternal depression and anxiety, infant EEG asymmetry, infant cortisol response to stress and mother-infant synchrony.
 The mom-baby pairs for this study were followed from the third trimester of pregnancy to 3-months after birth.
 Aliza is currently working to set up a wet lab at FAU to assess mom and baby urinary oxytocin for ongoing projects in the WAVES lab.
-Her doctoral dissertation explores how the perception of self as a causal agent (the realization that 'I did that!') develops in early infancy.
-She aims to identify coordinative mechanisms which underlie the formation of the agentive self.
-E-mail: firstname.lastname@example.org.
+Her doctoral dissertation explored how the perception of self as a causal agent (the realization that 'I did that!') develops through coordination with the environment in early infancy.
+E-mail: email@example.com.

 Sarah Worch joined the lab as a volunteer and is currently a new Master's level student at FAU.
 Her thesis research with the lab is focused on changes in creativity levels as a function of 10-weeks of meditation practice in school age children.
 E-mail: TBA